-This post will show you the best things to see and do in Sandakan and the surrounding area.
-It is a perfect guide to help you plan your itinerary, so you can make the best of the time you spend in Sandakan.
-It will give you details of the top places to visit and main attractions of the area, as well as practical advice for a stay in Sandakan.
+In this post we’ll share the best things to see and do in Sandakan and the surrounding area.
+We’ll give you details of the main attractions and top places to visit, as well as practical advice for a stay in Sandakan.

 Here are the best things to do in Sandakan:-